From Excellent to Fluent: 9 Ways to Be Mistaken for a Native English Speaker

 Once you’ve put your books away, the first step towards improving your fluency is to get out of the classroom and start conversing with real Brits.
 Those who manage to achieve near-fluency and sound natural when speaking English are distinguished by having spent plenty of time in the company of native speakers, absorbing the sounds of the language and being alert to the nuances and colloquialisms that few if any books will teach you.
 The more you listen, the more new phrases you will hear; you’ll then be able to use these new phrases yourself when the situation arises.
 If you don’t understand something that someone’s said, just ask.
 Remember that you need to speak English regularly if you’re to acquire and maintain a fluent level of English, because you’ll soon forget things if you don’t keep the knowledge alive.
 And then all that hard work you’ve put in to get to this level will have gone to waste, or you’ll have to spend weeks getting back up to that level.

 The best place to learn to speak English like a British person is, of course, Britain.
 So, if you can, travel to the UK and pluck up the courage to strike up conversations with locals.
-Better still, immerse yourself in the English language with a longer stay, perhaps to study (on an Oxford Royale course, for example – more on these later).
+Better still, immerse yourself in the English language with a longer stay, perhaps to study (at an Oxford Royale Summer School, for example – more on these later).
 There’s nothing like throwing yourself in at the deep end to force you to improve.
 If travel to the UK isn’t possible, get yourself a British Skype friend and arrange regular chats over the internet so that you can still practise your English skills with a native speaker.
 And if you can’t do that, at least speak aloud to yourself and follow the other advice in this article.
 It’s the actual process of speaking aloud that develops your confidence, improves your ability to make the right sounds and helps you remember things.

 3. Learn phrases, not just individual words and grammar